Nonparametric Bayes Modeling of Populations of Networks: Nonparametric Model

-The low-rank factorization allows dimensionality reduction from $V(V-1)/2$ edge probabilities to $V \times R$ latent coordinates and $R$ weights (typically $R\ll V$), while facilitating adaptive collapsing on lower dimensional models by appropriately shrinking the weights $\lambda_r$ towards $0$ as $r$ increases.
-Moreover characterizing the log-odds via the weighted dot product of the nodes latent coordinates has an appealing interpretation.
-Recalling our motivating neuroscience application, the coordinate $X_{vr} \in \Re$ may measure the activity of brain region $v$ $(v=1, \ldots,V)$ within pathway $r$ $(r=1, \ldots,R)$.
-According to the dot product construction, regions with activities in the same direction (both positive or negative) will be more similar.
-The similarity (or dissimilarity) will be higher the stronger the activity is in the same (or opposite) direction.
+Beside reducing dimensionality, the above weighted dot product representation has an appealing interpretation.
+Recalling our motivating neuroscience application and focusing on mixture component $h$, the coordinate $X^{(h)}_{vr} \in \Re$ may measure the activity of brain region $v$ within pathway $r$, for each $v=1, \ldots, V$ and $r=1, \ldots, R$.
+According to the dot product construction, regions with activities in the same direction --- both positive or negative --- will be more similar.
+The similarity --- or dissimilarity --- will be higher the stronger the activity is in the same --- or opposite --- direction, with $\lambda^{(h)}_{r} \geq 0$ measuring the importance of each pathway $r=1, \ldots, R$.
+The closer is $\lambda^{(h)}_{r}$ to zero, the lower the contribution of pathway $r$ in defining $\boldsymbol{D}^{(h)}$ via \eqref{eq1.pi} in component $h$.

-Although the mechanism generates networks from conditionally independent edges given $\boldsymbol{\pi}$, the shared dependence on a common set of node-specific latent coordinates induced by the dot product representation of $\boldsymbol{S}$ facilitates borrowing of information across observed edges in estimating $\pi_l$ for $l=1, \ldots, V(V-1)/2$ and can accurately characterize a broad variety of network structures.
-In particular, equation \eqref{eq0.5} can arbitrarily represent every possible edge probability vector $\boldsymbol{\pi} \in (0,1)^{V(V-1)/2}$ by exploiting the one-to-one continuity of the logistic mapping and the fact that there exist infinitely many positive semidefinite matrices having $\boldsymbol{S}$ as lower triangular element vector.
-This allows our low-rank factorization mechanism to capture specific network properties by adaptively modeling the edge probability vector.